JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 useful for local testing and validation that the built artifacts are working with your package.

-For information, if you want to build a JLL package only for your current platform, you can use `platforms = [HostPlatform()]` in the `build_tarball.jl` script.
+If you want to build a JLL package only for your current platform, you can use `platforms = [HostPlatform()]` in the `build_tarball.jl` script.
 You can also provide the target triplet `Base.BinaryPlatforms.host_triplet()` if you run the script in the command line.